-Topic backlink report in seoClarity.
+(Topic backlink profile report in seoClarity.)

 Removing Toxic Links

-There’s only one thing you can do to get rid of low-quality links from your profile – disavow them.
+There’s only one thing you can do to get rid of low-quality links from your profile: disavow them.

 Disavowing links allows you to ask Google not to consider certain backlinks when analyzing your profile.
 And you do it by submitting a disavow list in the Search Console.

-But here’s a mistake I see companies doing over and over again.
-They create a new disavow file with every link analysis they’ve conducted.
+But here’s a mistake I see companies doing over and over again: they create a new disavow file with every link analysis they’ve conducted.
 Each time you upload a disavow file to Google Search Console, the file replaces your previous file.
-To help ensure all unwanted are disavowed permanently it is recommended to append the file each time.
+To help ensure all unwanted are disavowed permanently, it is recommended to append the file each time.

 Instead, you should append the original disavow file with new toxic backlinks you might have discovered.